Chef Mil

 Hi Myra, Definitely not.
 I've cooked with so many cooks that didn't, and they were damn good.
 It's all about the attitude and heart, I think.
 I worked with a lot of people who were products of cooking schools that sucked!
 They thought cooking would be glamorous and it ain't!
 A lot of these cooks learned on the job.
 Great question!

-Do parents ever get angry at you personally if their kid isn't learning fast enough?Hi Mike, My first concern, always, is to make something taste superb.
+Do most poll staffers agree that the ballots are REALLY confusing?Hi Mike, My first concern, always, is to make something taste superb.
 That said, one of my priorities is to use the best ingredients possible within the parameters of the cuisine I work with.
 I wonder what your definition of healthy is.
 Do you mean no frying?
 Or vegetarian?
 If so, the last restaurant I worked for would not qualify.
 But I have heard stories of folks who had come to the restaurant because it was a special place they came with their mom and sister or else they felt nurtured by the food after their divorce.
 If that promotes their health is some way, then I am happy.
 As for the nutritional info, I think that would be very cost prohibitive to do so, especially if the chef liked to change up the menu often.
 I would find it constricting to have to do it for every dish I felt inspired to put on the menu.

 Hi Jen, Thank you so much.
 It is fun to answer all these questions. :) If a customer says they got food poisoning, I take it very seriously.
 I always ask them what they ate and when they got sick.
 At one restaurant I worked at, the owner would always ask them if they had been drinking and how much.
 He always contended it takes at least 24 hours for food poisoning to happen.
 Anyway, I would also talk to the staff and find out what was going on that day and what was the state of the food.
 I would try to make sure we took ultra-precautions to make sure we are very, very careful.